anthonymorast/cfd_impls/README.md

-# cfd_impls
+# CFD Implementations

-Implementation of CFD solvers.
++ SIMPLE
+	+ A finite differences implementation of the SIMPLE algorithm in C++